duncanscott/couch-cli/README.md

 ##Notes

-New features can easily be added by adding instances of the action (AbstractAction) class.
-New actions must be registered in the actions map of CouchClient.
+New features can easily be added by adding subclasses of AbstractAction.
+New action subclasses must be registered in the actions map of CouchClient.

 The logging level is currently set to debug.
 The log file will include URLs that might include passwords.
 If the logging level is increased